DyuthiVivek/Zense-Project/README.md

 - **Tool for meeting summary**

-    Finding an available free tool for meeting transcription and summary generation was a hard task.
+    Identifying a free tool for meeting transcription and summary generation was challenging.
+Most of the popular ones like Tactiq and Laxis offer only limited free transcriptions.

 ## Future Scope

-- **Integration with More Platforms:** Expand the bot's compatibility to include other popular video conferencing platforms, broadening its usability and catering to a wider audience.
+- **Integration with More Platforms:** Expand the bot's compatibility to include other popular video conferencing platforms like Zoom and Teams to cater to a wider audience.

-- **Intelligent response system:** Reduce the required user involvement further by using AI to provide context-sensitive responses during meetings.
+- **Intelligent response system:** Reduce user involvement further by using AI to provide context-sensitive responses during meetings.

 - **Advanced Personalization:** Customizing how the bot engages in different types of meetings.